YUYUE12345/PHBS_BlockChain_2018/README.md

 ## V. Summary
 Blockchain has been rapidly rising in recent years, and its application fields far exceed financial and digital currencies, and are expanding to various industries.
 Blockchain offers the potential to change existing business models, which helps create a decentralized education system.
 This article has only made some preliminary explorations and case studies, because the blockchain itself is still changing and developing.
 Various innovations around blockchain are constantly being tried, and new business models are constantly being invented.
-The impact on education is still to be tested by long-term practice.
 Many investment institutions recognize that the development possibilities of blockchain in many industries in the future are still highly uncertain.
-The current exploration is more focused on the underlying structure.
 Most of the capital has a wait-and-see attitude and hopes to wait for the situation to be clear.
-There are still many shortcomings in this report, as to be deepened in theory, and lack of in-depth exploration and summary in practice.
+There are many shortcomings in this report, such as lack of in-depth exploration and summary in practice.